Tutorial setup

 - run: spack install python # uses a shared build cache

-and the setup-spack readme shows you how to cache further binaries that are not in the shared build cache.
+See the setup-spack readme for instructions on caching additional binaries that are not in the shared build cache.